Houdini 21.0 Nodes Dynamics nodes

 Path Variance

-The maximum distance (in meters) the agent/particle is allowed to be from the initial distance before the node begins to apply the Constraint force to move it back toward the curve.
+The maximum distance (in meters) the agents/particles are allowed to be from the initial distance before the node begins to apply the Constraint Force Scale to move them back toward the curve.

 See also